-FCS_SSHS_EXT.1.6 The TSF shall ensure that the SSH transport implementation uses hmac-sha2-256, AEAD AES 128 GCM, AEAD AES 256 GCM as its MAC algorithm(s) and rejects all other MAC algorithm(s).
+FCS_SSHS_EXT.1.6 The TSF shall ensure that the SSH transport implementation uses hmac-sha2-256 as its MAC algorithm(s) and rejects all other MAC algorithm(s).

-FCS_SSHS_EXT.1.7 The TSF shall ensure that ecdh-sha2-nistp256, diffie-hellman-group14-sha1 and ecdh-sha2-nistp384, ecdh-sha2-nistp521 are the only allowed key exchange methods used for the SSH protocol.
+FCS_SSHS_EXT.1.7 The TSF shall ensure that diffie-hellman-group-15-sha512, diffie-hellman-group14-sha1 and diffie-hellman-group-14-sha256 are the only allowed key exchange methods used for the SSH protocol.

-FCS_SSHS_EXT.1.8 The TSF shall ensure that within SSH connections the same session keys are used for a threshold of no longer than one hour, and no more than one gigabyte of transmitted data.
-After either of the thresholds are reached a rekey needs to be performed.
+FCS_SSHS_EXT.1.8 The TSF shall ensure that within SSH connections the same session keys are used for a threshold of no longer than one hour.
+After the threshold is reached, a rekey needs will to be performed.

-6.2.2.10 FCS_TLSC_EXT.2 TLS Client Protocol with Authentication
+6.2.2.10 FCS_TLSC_EXT.2 TLS Client Protocol with

+Authentication

 FCS_TLSC_EXT.2.1 The TSF shall implement TLS 1.2 (RFC 5246), TLS 1.1 (RFC 4346) and reject all other TLS and SSL versions.
-The TLS implementation will supporting the following ciphersuites:
+The TLS implementation will support the following ciphersuites: